4.72 from 14 votes

 If you’re making them ahead of time, wrap and assemble them, then cover them and keep them in the fridge or freezer until you’re ready to bake them.
 Thaw in the fridge overnight, then bake as directed.

-Since there probably won’t be much leftover to heat up, using the microwave is probably the most efficient.
+Since there likely won’t be much leftover to heat up, using the microwave is probably the most efficient.
 You can also pop them in the air fryer or the oven to heat through.

 wooden spoon lifting an enchilada from a baking dish.